 Starting early in your onboarding journey, create a feedback-focused culture.
 Encourage and welcome feedback, making it everyone’s role to seek it out.

 When members provide feedback, show you’ve listened.
 Have empathy.
 Show the action you’re taking.
 And where you can’t make a request happen, get in touch with the member and show you’ve heard.
-Publicly sharing feedback (and what you’ve done as a result) helps you make time for it.
-And shows members that providing feedback is worthwhile.

 Remember to celebrate good feedback.
 So, you’ll understand what’s going well, just as much as seeing where to make improvements.